-Early complaint resolution is when you attempt to settle your differences with the school district informally and typically before you start utilizing other dispute resolution options.
-Someone from the Ohio Department of Education's Office for Exceptional Children will work with you to help you address your questions and concerns about your child's education.
+Early complaint resolution is when you attempt to settle your differences with the educational agency informally and typically before you start utilizing other dispute resolution options.
+Someone from the Ohio Department of Education and Workforce's Office for Exceptional Children will work with you to help you address your questions and concerns about your child's education.

-The Ohio Department of Education encourages early complaint resolution before you ask for more formal processes, such as written complaints or due process hearings.
-You may contact someone at the Ohio Department of Education's Office for Exceptional Children to help address your questions and concerns about your child's education.
+The Ohio Department of Education and Workforce encourages early complaint resolution before you ask for more formal processes, such as written complaints or due process hearings.
+You may contact someone at the Ohio Department of Education and Workforce's Office for Exceptional Children to help address your questions and concerns about your child's education.
 To talk to someone about early complaint resolution, please contact the Department:

-- By telephone: (614) 466-2650, or toll-free at (877) 644-6338; or - By email: exceptionalchildren@education.ohio.gov.
+- By telephone: (614) 466-2650, or toll-free at (877) 644-6338 - By email: exceptionalchildren@education.ohio.gov